Whatever your plans are today, Memorial Day, please remember to honor the sacrifices of America's fallen military heroes.

 According to William's military records, he stood 6 feet, 1 inch tall and also had a light complexion, blue eyes and dark hair.
 He is buried in the Easley family cemetery near Harrisonville in Shelby County, Kentucky.

-Their brother, my great-grandfather Edward Merritt Easley (1846-1903), survived the Civil War, which is why I am here.
+Hamiton's and William's brother, my great-grandfather Edward Merritt Easley (1846-1903), survived the Civil War, which is why I am here.
 He served in the Union Army's 20th Regiment, Company B and as a corporal in the 30th Kentucky Mounted Infantry, Company G.

 These kinds of disorders were misunderstood back then, and no treatment was offered by the U.S. government.
-He was still exhibiting behavioral issues when he married my great-grandmother, May Crouch Easley, in 1881 in Linn Creek, Missouri (they settled in Lebanon, Mo.).
+He was still exhibiting behavioral issues when he married my great-grandmother, Ellen May Crouch Easley, in 1881 in Linn Creek, Missouri (they settled in his hometown of Lebanon, Mo.).
 She was only 16 and he was 34.
 She and their children simply had to put up with these ongoing issues, which became worse over time.

 Finally, in 1902, he was admitted by court order to the Federal Soldiers Home in St. James, Missouri.